 There are lots of debates about the best colours for your pins.

-Most of them center around using reds/ pinks for your pin colours and avoiding dark colours.
+Most of them centre around using reds/ pinks for your pin colours and avoiding dark colours.

 What I would say is as long as your pin descriptions can be read over images then test out the designs using different colour combo’s.
 I have seen some really great pins that are not pinks or reds.

-Most people feel that warm colors – reds, pinks, and purples do better than cold colours blues, greens, yellows.
+Most people feel that warm colours – reds, pinks, and purples do better than cold colours blues, greens, yellows.

 Avoid adding text directly over images unless they are muted down significantly ( or add an overlay which is what I tend to do over the image ) this will ensure your text is seen.

 I have seen some bad images and I don’t want to single any out particularly either so just make sure your pins are legible on desktop and mobile.
 You would be surprised when you look at your account on mobile.